 The name of your marketplace matters a lot when people search online for goods.
 As a rule, people won’t be coming rushing to your online store to buy something.

 Instead, it should aptly portray your personality.
-One of my favorite marketplaces has a very unambiguous name.
-It is known as Rose Hill Design Studio and operated by American illustrator and author, Heather Stillufsen.
+One of my favourite marketplaces has a very unambiguous name.
+It is known as Rose Hill Design Studio and is operated by American illustrator and author Heather Stillufsen.

 Though Heather Stillufsen doesn’t rank as the topmost seller on Etsy, her designs have a very niche following.